michieltjampens/dcafs/docs/Basics.md

 The data needs to be split on ':' and then the second element (but counting from 0) is the integer we want.

 An overview of all the commands available for store is given with the `store:?` command.
-Easiest is to open a second instance to display the result of that command.
+(Issue that command in the window that had the ss:? result)

 Because all the commands start with the same `store:streamid,` we'll let the interface prepend this with `store:dice,!!`.
 This tells dcafs that all the following things we'll send need to have everything in front of the '!!' appended.